zenithexpo/temporary/aboutme.md

 Hey there!
 I'm Saurabh Kumar Singh 😊.

-I am currently working as an Intelligent Video Analytics Engineer @ **SmartCow AI Technologies Pvt.
-Ltd, Hyderabad** , working closely with the team to create cities smarter and providing affordable AI at the Edge🏢.
+I was working as an Intelligent Video Analytics Engineer @ **SmartCow AI Technologies Pvt.
+Ltd, Hyderabad** , worked closely with the team to create cities smarter and providing affordable AI at the Edge🏢.
 I have completed B.Tech in the dept. of Computer Science And Engineering @ **IIIT Naya Raipur** 🎓👨‍🎓.

+I am actively looking for new opportunities in the field of **AI/ML, Deep Learning, Computer Vision and Cloud Services (AWS, GCP)**.

 - **Responsibilities include:**